windmill-labs/windmilldocs/docs/how-tos/5_trigger_a_flow.md

-# Trigger Flows
+# Trigger flows based on external changes

 There are two ways to trigger a Windmill Flow.
-Flows can watch for changes regularly or flows can be triggered by UI or webhook.
+Flows can be scheduled or flows can be triggered by Windmill's UI or through the flow's webhook.

 ## Scheduled